This user agreement will be effective for all users from 1 November 2023.

 - Copy, reproduce, communicate to any third party, alter, modify, create derivative works, publicly display or frame any content from the PayPal website(s) without our or any applicable third party's written consent.

-- Reveal your account password(s) to anyone else, nor may you use anyone else's password.
+- Reveal your account password(s) to anyone else, or use anyone else's password.
 We are not responsible for losses incurred by you including, without limitation, the use of your account by any person other than you, arising as the result of misuse of passwords.

 - Request or send a personal transaction payment for a commercial transaction.